 Section 3: PBR Actuarial Report Requirements

 A. The PBR Actuarial Report shall contain a table of contents with associated page numbers.
 The PBR Actuarial Report shall retain and follow the order of the requirements listed herein.
 If only policies valued under VM-20 are included, then Section 3.E and Section 3.F are not applicable.
-If only contracts valued under VM-21 are included, then Section 3.C and Section 3.D are not applicable.
+If only contracts valued under VM-21 or VM-22 are included, then Section 3.C and Section 3.D are not applicable.
 The PBR Actuarial Report shall keep the corresponding headers for each requirement and include an explanatory statement for any requirement that is not applicable.

 B. Executive Summary – The PBR Actuarial Report shall contain a single Executive Summary at the beginning of the report which addresses all sub-reports.
 The Executive Summary shall include the following: